-We have presented a generic framework for evaluating flow and view for settlement layouts.
-The framework allows multiple configurations to be computed and evaluated with relative ease.
+We have presented a generic framework for evaluating and optimizing settlement layouts with respect to both wind and view.
+The framework allows multiple configurations to be computed and evaluated with relative ease thanks to the application of multi-mesh finite element methods.
 The current proof-of-concept implementation has several limitations that will be addressed in future work.
-These limitations and extensions fall into three different categories: efficiency, robustness and ease of use.
+These limitations and extensions fall into three different categories: modelling, multi-mesh software, and ease of use.

-Regarding efficiency, the current implementation of multimesh methods adds a significant overhead in computational time compared to standard finite element methods.
-In particular, the assembly of multimesh finite element variational forms is significantly slower than standard assembly.
-Another limitation is the lack of a properly preconditioned iterative method (the current implementation uses the direct sparse solver UMFPACK).
-Both these limitations are the focus of ongoing work.
-Future work will also consider the extension of the current multimesh implementation to parallel architectures.
+Concerning modelling, the use of Stokes equations in 2D to model airflow between buildings has two important limitations: Stokes flow is not physically appropriate to model airflow, and real world buildings are 3D.
+Future work would therefore extend the wind model to more advanced flow equations in 3D.
+For the computation of view, a more extensive comparison with real world data, in order to calibrate functions and weights, could be a topic for further research, perhaps in a similar fashion to \cite{Fisher-Gewirtzman2018}.
+Although the current basic optimization seems to work fairly well, there is a lot of potential for future studies and improvements.
+We mainly think of the definition of the objective function, and the choice of algorithm for solving the optimization problem.

-Regarding robustness, we noticed during this study that some particular configurations of buildings resulted in numerical instabilities.
-This is likely due to bugs or untreated corner cases in the computational geometric framework of the FEniCS multimesh implementation.
+Regarding multi-mesh software, we noticed during this study that some particular configurations of buildings in 3D resulted in numerical instabilities.
+This is likely due to bugs or untreated corner cases in the computational geometric framework of the FEniCS multi-mesh implementation.
 This issue is also the focus of ongoing work.

 To be a useful tool in an iterative architectural process, the framework must not only be efficient and robust.
 It must also be easy to use.
 Future work will also consider the creation of a user-friendly interface.
-In particular, it would be highly relevant to consider the creation of VR or AR interfaces to our framework.
+In particular, it would be highly relevant to consider the creation of virtual or mixed reality interfaces to our framework.